-3.5.
-Integration monitoring activities and sourcing decisions
+3.4.
+Integration monitoring activities and sourcing decisions complaint procedure, Triaz will urge the garment manufacturer to take immediate action.

-If a new manufacturer (own brand or external brand) does not accept the FWF standards, Triaz Group does not start working with the factory.
-Triaz will discontinue placing orders at existing suppliers, if the supplier strictly and after several attempts to convince him, will still not accept the FWF standards.
-If major issues are found during an audit, or major issues are reported within the complaint procedure, Triaz will urge the garment manufacturer to take immediate action.
 As a first warning Triaz would consider reducing the order to get the supplier to take action.
 In case of non-performance or unwillingness to improve labour conditions, Triaz would stop placing orders immediately.
 Triaz collects and evaluates results of audits that have already been carried out at factories and in co-operation with the supplier works on corrective actions based on the audit reports.